joeltaipe12-del/ai-adoption-fortune500/README.md

 # AI Adoption in the Fortune 500 (2020–2025)

-A SQL + Tableau analysis of AI maturity across 1,000 Fortune 500 firms — identifying **$1.8T in addressable consulting opportunity** and a market that is bifurcating, not converging.
+A SQL + Tableau analysis of AI maturity across 1,000 Fortune 500 firms — identifying **Consulting opportunity** and a market that is bifurcating, not converging.

 **Tech stack:** PostgreSQL · DBeaver · Tableau · Kaggle dataset